 Figure 3.
 Percentage of looks to the "long" object across time in the vowel window.
 Time point 0 marks the offset of the ambiguous vowel.
-Looks toward the long item are plotted across time in two syntactic categories (trials with a "long vowel" article bias contained an article that biased participants toward the object corresponding to the long interpretation: solid line; trials with a "short vowel" article bias contained an article that biased participants toward the short interpretation: dashed line) when embedded in contexts of distinct rates (fast rate: red line, slow rate: blue line).
-The area shaded in gray indicates the window analyzed in the vowel window analysis, spanning from 200 ms after vowel offset until stimulus offset.
+Looks towards the long item are plotted across time in two syntactic categories (trials with a 'long vowel' Article Bias contained an article that biased participants towards the object corresponding to the long interpretation: solid line; trials with a 'short vowel' Article Bias contained an article that biased participants towards the short interpretation: dashed line) when embedded in contexts of distinct rates (fast rate: red line, slow rate: blue line).
+The area shaded in grey indicates the window analysed in the vowel window analysis, spanning from 200 ms after vowel offset until stimulus offset.
 Red and blue shading indicates standard error of the mean.
-See the online article for the color version of this figure.

-A GLMM tested the binomial looks to the object corresponding to a long vowel interpretation (1 = yes, 0 = no) for fixed effects of article bias (categorical predictor with two levels: long coded as +0.5; short as -0.5), continuum (continuous predictor; centered: Step 1 coded as -2, Step 3 as 0, Step 5 as 2), rate

-(categorical predictor with two levels: fast coded as +0.5; slow as -0.5), time (z-scored around the mean of the analysis window), and all their interactions.
-The random effects structure contained random intercepts for participants and items and by-participant and by-item random slopes for all fixed factors (but not their interac-
+A GLMM tested the binomial looks to the object corresponding to a long vowel interpretation (1 = yes, 0 = no) for fixed effects of Article Bias (categorical predictor with two levels: long coded as +0.5; short as -0.5), Continuum (continuous predictor; centered: Step 1 coded as -2, Step 3 as 0, Step 5 as 2), Rate (categorical predictor with two levels: fast coded as +0.5; slow as -0.5), Time (z-scored around the mean of the analysis window), and all their interactions.
+The random effects structure contained random intercepts for Participants and Items and by-participant and by-item random slopes for all fixed factors (but not their interactions, as the model failed to converge if they were also added to the random effects structure).